 People are even gastronomically selective with certain animals, not just with human flesh.
 Your basic carnivores don’t have any qualms about eating their favorite fowl or other creature, as long as they don’t know who it is or where it came from.
 But they feel differently when the Thanksgiving goose or the Sunday dinner pork roast was originally the family’s beloved pet or an animal that they knew.
 I suppose the rule of thumb is that we don’t want to eat things that have a personal name.
 If we deign to eat it, we don’t want to know anything about it.

 The premise of the sci-fi thriller Soylent Green (1973) is not so far-fetched and quite practical, in my opinion.
-For those of you not familiar with the film, it takes place in the year 2022 (not too long from now) when the earth is grossly overpopulated and there is a definite food shortage, especially in overcrowded Manhattan.
+For those of you not familiar with the film, it takes place in the year 2022 (Hey, that’s only a few years from now!) when the earth is grossly overpopulated and there is a definite food shortage, especially in overcrowded Manhattan.
 Spoiler alert!
 By the end of the picture we learn that the coveted, precious foodstuff known as “soylent green” is made of soybeans, lentils and people!
 Considering that the world is already experiencing widespread hunger, which will only get worse as time goes on, I don’t see anything terribly wrong with finding a way to process human remains into palatable food.
 That’s better than wasting dead bodies like we do now.
 I think that we should reuse and recycle whatever we can, even ourselves!
 I also think that Mrs. Lovett had the right idea, short of murder, that is. (# …What a downright shame, what an awful waste… #)